-The land was held under the Local Government Act 2002 as freehold land until 2024.
+The land was held under the Local Government Act 2002 as freehold land until 2024, when Pt Lot 27 DP 289 (Pt RS 846) was declared reserve and classified.

 No formal occupation.
 The huts located in the north western part of the reserve are managed by ADC's property team and not included within the scope of this management plan.